 What Material Should I Use To Make A Seating Chart?

-While the material used to make a seating chart is up to personal preference, popular materials that couples go for include paper, card, fabric, acrylic or wood.
+While the material used to make a seating chart is up to personal preference, popular materials couples use include paper, card, fabric, acrylic or wood.

 Where To Buy A Wedding Seating Chart